play-co/comet/NOTES.md

 # WIP TODO:

 High Priority
+* Prefab
+    - Variant children added to instances not updating other instances
+    - Investigate ReferenceRoot constraint to only keep unique transform props, all others go to parent model
 * Copy paste
     - Paste logic needs tightening:
         - need to support prefab instances (currently only duplicate)